Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 The waterfall at the end of the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

 And we were there!
-This was the ‘legal end’ of the path.
-You could go beyond the signs however all the signs warned you of fatalities.
+This is the safe of the path.
+Some were walking past the warning signs that mentioned fatalities from potential rocks falling from the falls, so we played it safe and stayed put.
 Plus we were too tired to even try.

 The setting was just so surreal.
 This is the part where I wish we had a packed lunch with us.
 However, not carrying extra weight was appreciated.
 My beef jerky sufficed just fine.